Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 If you have a more recent Garmin check compatibility here

-Use Garmin Express to download a STRYD data field from CIQ, or you can use Connect Mobile
+Use Garmin Express to download a STRYD data field from CIQ, or you can use Connect IQ Mobile App.
+The new ZONES CIQ Data Field is recommended

-The ‘Stryd Power’ data field ALSO AUTOMATICALLY RECORDS THE RAW, UN-AVERAGED POWER DATA into the FIT file…PRECISELY what you want it to do.
+The ‘Stryd Zones’ data field ALSO AUTOMATICALLY RECORDS THE RAW, UN-AVERAGED POWER DATA into the FIT file…PRECISELY what you want it to do.

 Running Preparation – Suunto (AMBIT, SPARTAN, and Suunto 9)